Sport in New Zealand: Hockey

 In New Zealand, like most other Commonwealth nations, "hockey" without an identifier refers to field hockey, as opposed to ice hockey and other kinds of hockey.
 The New Zealand Hockey Federation (also known as Hockey New Zealand) administers the sport in New Zealand, and had 48,174 registered players in the 2013 winter, of which 52.8 percent were female and 47.2 percent were male.

 The New Zealand men's national team and women's national team are both known as the "Black Sticks".
 The best result attained thus far by the men was a gold medal at the 1976 Summer Olympics in Montreal.
 The best placing by the women thus far has been a 4th placing at both the 1986 Women's Hockey World Cup and the 2012 Summer Olympics.
 In the Commonwealth Games they have won a silver medal at the 2010 Commonwealth Games, bronze at the 2014 Commonwealth Games, and gold at the 2018 Commonwealth Games.
 As of 23 December 2015, the men's team is ranked 8th and the women's team is ranked 4th in the world by the International Hockey Federation (FIH).

 Ice hockey

 Ice hockey has been played in New Zealand since 1937, but is a fairly small sport and has currently around 1600 active players.

 The national governing body is New Zealand Ice Hockey Federation which is made up of 3 Regional Associations.
 Since 2005 the NZIHF organises the New Zealand Ice Hockey League that currently consists of five teams, two teams from Auckland, one from Dunedin, one from Queenstown and one from Christchurch.

 New Zealand's men's national ice hockey team is called the Ice Blacks and the women's the Ice Ferns.

 Indoor bowls

 New Zealand Indoor Bowls was introduced in 1908.
 Membership peaked in 1963 with 73,100 affiliated members, today it has an estimated 20,000 members currently affiliated.

 Kickboxing

 Kickboxing is a growing sport in New Zealand.
 New Zealand have had multiple world champions including Ray Sefo, Mark Hunt, Israel Adesanya, Michelle Preston.

-King in the Ring in an eight-man kickboxing tournament that happens between three and five times a year in New Zealand.